Misericordia University: Student life

-Special Programs: Alternative Learner's Project (ALP) for students who learn differently; Center for Service Learning; incorporating community service into academic study; Distance Learning Program, providing college level courses to students in the Northern Tier of Pennsylvania; Fun and Fitness Program, providing a variety of athletics and other activities for the community at the Anderson Sports-Health Center; Cultural Events, providing a variety of programs usually at no cost to the community.
-The Ruth Matthews Bourger Women with Children Program, a unique program that empowers economically disadvantaged single mothers by providing the opportunity to complete a college degree.

 Student Government Association

 Misericordia's Student Government Association is a student-run, student-elected executive board which represents the students at Misericordia University.
 Members of the board and delegates represent the students on various college committees.
 Student Government also is the governing body of the various clubs on campus and keeps records of each club's activities.
 The Student Government Association is made up of eight members.

 English Department

 Instress is the campus' annual literary magazine published each spring.
 It prints original material by students and members of the university community.